List of Nickelodeon short films: Hot Chunks

 These shorts star Angus King as a variety of characters.
 Thirteen minute-long shorts were produced for Nickelodeon Australia by Fudge Puppy Productions in 1998.

 Gordon Bleugh

 The shorts are claymation/stopmotion in nature, and are animated by Neville Buchanan.
 Several accounts describe this short as the misadventures of a claymation, anthropomorphic green frog in a chef's costume, often facing mishaps like malfunctioning equipment or a fly buzzing around the kitchen.
-Four shorts were produced by A for Animation and Elm Road Productions in 2000.
+Six shorts were produced by A for Animation and Elm Road Productions in 2000.